Ineichen-Group/PsyNamic/README.md

-# PsychNER
+# PsyNamic
 A project to automatically extract relevant information from abstracts of clincal studies about psychedelic treatments of psychiatric conditions.
-This includes named entity recognition and single-/multilabel classification via fine-tuned Bert-based models.
+This includes named entity recognition and single-/multilabel classification via fine-tuned BERT-based models.

 This repository includes two submodule:
 .

 |-- PsyNamic-Webapp --> the webapp written in dash

 |-- PsyNamic-Prodigy --> the dockerized prodigy setup used for annotating data